S60 (software platform): S60 editions

-The table lists devices carrying each version of S60 as well as the Symbian OS version on what it is based.
-Note that new devices since Symbian^3 May be capable of upgrading to later systems, such as Symbian Anna and Symbian Belle.
-Therefore, you may see a device being listed more than once.
+Unification of Symbian interfaces

-Symbian is now progressing through a period of organisational change to metamorph into an open source software platform project.
-As an OS, Symbian OS originally provided no user interface (UI), the visual layer that runs atop an operating system.
-This was implemented separately.
-Examples of Symbian UIs are MOAP; Series 60; Series 80; Series 90 and UIQ.
-This separation of UI from underlying OS has created both flexibility and some confusion in the market place.
-The Nokia purchase of Symbian was brokered with the involvement of the other UI developers and all major user interface layers have been (or have been pledged to be) donated to the open source foundation who will independently own the Symbian operating system.
-The new Symbian Foundation has announced its intent to unify different Symbian UIs into a single UI based on the S60 platform.
-(Announcements made in March 2009 indicated this would be the S60 5th edition with feature pack 1).
+As an OS, Symbian OS originally provided no user interface (UI), the visual layer that runs atop an operating system: this was implemented separately.
+Other than S60, other examples of Symbian UIs were MOAP; Series 80; Series 90 and UIQ.
+This separation of UI from underlying OS created both flexibility and some confusion in the market place.
+The Nokia outright purchase of Symbian in June 2008 was brokered with the involvement of the other UI developers and all major user interface layers had been (or pledged to) donating to the open source foundation, Symbian Foundation, who would independently own the Symbian operating system.
+It announced its intent to unify different Symbian UIs into a single UI based on the S60 platform.

+S60 5th Edition was the first version under the unified Symbian interface, and it was therefore also named Symbian^1.
+After this, the S60 name was dropped entirely with the release of Symbian^3 in 2010.
+In November 2010, Nokia abruptly announced that the Symbian Foundation will close down, leaving further Symbian development in question.
+The company had previously stated that MeeGo would become its smartphone future.
+In February 2011, Nokia instead announced a partnership with Microsoft to adopt Windows Phone 7 as Nokia's primary operating system, while promising continued support for Symbian and its newer devices until at least 2016.
+On 29 April 2011, Nokia announced that it would transfer Symbian activities to Accenture along with 3,000 employees.

+Symbian^3

+Symbian^3 was announced together with Nokia N8 on 27 April 2010.
+The software is faster than the previous S60 5th Edition and takes better advantage of hardware capabilities to create a snappier performance.
+Interface wise it is not drastically different although it does have multiple home screens.
+The task switcher has been revamped and now show thumbnails of each open app.
+Web browsing experience is also improved with the addition of pinch-to-zoom.
+The native text messaging app now features a "conversation" interface.
+While the virtual keyboard is still T9, a QWERTY is offered in landscape view.

 Symbian Anna

 On 12 April 2011, Nokia announced Symbian Anna as a software update to the Symbian^3 release.
 Three new devices (500, X7 and E6) were announced which will have Symbian Anna pre-installed.
-Symbian Anna will be available as a Software Update for Symbian^3 based devices as well.
+The most significant changes were: